nim-lang/nimble/developers.markdown

 license       = "MIT"

 [Deps]
-Requires: "nimrod >= 0.9.2"
+Requires: "nim >= 0.10.0"
 ```

 You may omit the dependencies entirely, but specifying the lowest version
-of the Nimrod compiler required is recommended.
+of the Nim compiler required is recommended.

 Nimble currently supports installation of packages from a local directory, a
 git repository and a mercurial repository.
 The .nimble file must be present in